dguest/mlbnn/README.md

 Part 3: Applying in Atlas
 =========================

 Like all Canadians, Matt is polite.
-He wants to share his newfound superpowers with the rest of the collaboration, he doesn't want to be _rude_ about it.
-Forcing everyone to install Keras just to use his silly NN would be most decidedly rude.
+He wants to share his newfound superpowers with the rest of the collaboration, but he doesn't want to be _rude_ about it.
+Forcing everyone to install Keras would be most decidedly rude.

 So Matt needs to put this thing into a C++ framework if he ever wants to show his face in East New Brunswick again.
-Fortunately, all the hard work is already done: Matt can use [lwtnn][1] to run his NN in his framework, the derivation framework, the high-level trigger, etc.
+Fortunately, all the hard work is already done: Matt can use [lwtnn][1] to run in his framework, the derivation framework, the high-level trigger, etc.

 After cloning lwtnn and adding `lwtnn/converters` to his `$PATH` Matt runs